When to Use Leave of Absence

 How to indicate a student is going on a leave of absence

-When a student goes on a leave of absence, administrators should add a person classification with the type “Leave of Absence” (60) to the student (via the classifications tab on the person record).
+When a student goes on a leave of absence, administrators should add a person classification with the type “Leave of Absence” (ID: 60) to the student (via the classifications tab on the person record).
 This classification record must be set up with the begin date and end date fields entered.

 This is the only change the school should make to the student profile.
 Schools should not change the student’s role to former student because these students are not former students, they are current students on a leave of absence.

 Enrollment during the leave of absence

 Parents of students preparing for a leave of absence should progress through online re-enrollment just like everyone else.
 In most cases, they will be paying full tuition to reserve their students’ spots throughout the time of absence.
 If they are not paying normal rates, special provisions can be handled via overrides or profile code-based groups.

 In rare cases (usually for current Pre-K students going on LOA), the student will not be progressing a grade level whilst away.
 In these cases, schools should set the student’s grade-applying-for back a grade after they have initialized re-enrollment.

 Attendance and Enrollment History during the leave of absence

 The nightly scripts generate master attendance records with the status “Leave of Absence” for all students on leave.
 These master attendance records will be counted in the attendance section on documents such as report cards and transcripts unless otherwise specified.

 Enrollment history records are generated for students on leave just as they would be for on-site students.